 In order to use a moving magnet cartridge, your amplifier will need to have an MM phono input in order to boost the low voltage and drive the speakers.

 A moving coil cartridge, however, has a fixed magnet and mobile coil.
 This coil moves within the magnetic field created by the fixed magnet, generating an electromotive force.
-Because its moving mass is much closer to the pivot point, it reduces inertia, creating a more hi-fidelity sound.
+Because its moving mass is much closer to the pivot point, it reduces inertia, creating a more high-fidelity sound.
 The downside?
 Moving coil models tend to be more expensive.

 This impressive Goldring is a cinch to fit and is compatible with plenty of turntables, making it a very versatile cartridge indeed.
 The sound is clean and precise, with plenty of clarity and power where required.
 It also handles rhythm well, and has attack in spades.
 The perfect accompaniment to many a midrange deck and easily one of the best cartridges we've heard at the money.

 Read the full Goldring E3 review